qiubee/live-apps/readme.md

 #### Send message through socket

-Following the tutorial, when a user enters the message it should instead of reloading the page and sending the message to the server send it immidiately to the server without reloading.
-To do that JQuery has been used in the tutorial to achieve that, but instead of that I used normal JavaScript to get it done:
+Following the tutorial, when a user enters the message it should - instead of reloading the page and sending the message to the server - send it immidiately to the server without reloading.
+In the tutorial JQuery was used to achieve it, but instead I used regular JavaScript:

 **index.js**